ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/bizible-person.md

 ---
 title: Bizable Person
-description: This video explains the Bizible person object and how it creates a lookup between the Lead and Contact Objects.role: User
+description: This video explains the Marketo Measure person object and how it creates a lookup between the Lead and Contact Objects.
+role: User
 level: Beginner
 doc-type: Feature Video
 last-substantial-update: 2023-01-06